 - Apply often-used transformations (calculations, filters) directly to data source

-- Write SQL against Google Analytics and Salesforce data
+- Write SQL against Google Analytics

 You'll need to be an account Owner to create a Data Store.
 Granting users Admin access to a Data Store allows them to edit the Data Store settings and create and edit Stored Tables inside that Data Store.
 Data Store editors can view the schema and query log, as with other data sources.